Hit-Girl: Kick-Ass – The New Girl

-The five-issue series depicting the confrontation between Hit-Girl and Patience Lee went into publication on November 11, 2020.

 Crossover

 An adult Hit-Girl first appears in the sixth issue of Crossover after being dragged into another reality by "The Event", partaking in an endless battle between residents of the Marvel, DC, and Image Universes (amongst characters from many other properties by Image Comics, Dark Horse Comics, Skybound Entertainment and Boom!
 Studios, including The Wicked + The Divine and I Hate Fairyland), saving Otto and Ellie before jumping into another battle.

+Big Game

+The adult Hit-Girl returns in Big Game, where-in she is rescued from assassination by British secret Eggsy Unwin / Agent Galahad of Kingsman, with whom she then infiltrates the headquarters of the Fraternity to assassinate Wesley Gibson.
+After Eggsy is killed, Mindy uses the Fraternity's stolen time machine to travel back in time, ending up in prehistoric times.
+After her actions lead to a prehistoric alien army invading the future, aiming to prevent the worldwide assassinations of all superheroes, Mindy travels back in time again to save them, with both her and her slightly younger self joining forces against Wesley, the Fraternity, and the alien army.

 Films

-The character, named in the end credits as Mindy Macready, appears in the 2010 film adaptation Kick-Ass, and the 2013 sequel Kick-Ass 2.
+The character appears in the 2010 film adaptation Kick-Ass, and the 2013 sequel Kick-Ass 2.
 Jane Goldman, one of the two co-writers of the first film's script, said, "We just really wanted Hit-Girl to be a character who, in a sense, simply happens to be an eleven-year-old girl, in the same way that Ripley in Alien could have been a guy but the part happened to be played by Sigourney Weaver."
 Goldman said that Mindy "is genuinely dangerous, she's genuinely mad.
 It's not her fault: she's been raised in this environment where she doesn't know anything different.
 She's unwittingly part of a folie à deux."
 When asked if Hit-Girl could be considered a feminist heroine, Goldman said "Yeah... she's a feminist hero by token of the fact that she pays no attention to gender stereotypes.
 I think she also doesn't want special treatment because she's a girl."